 If your child is having a mild, localised reaction, you can treat their symptoms at home by:

-- Scraping (not pulling) the stinger off the skin to limit the amount of venom released
+- Removing the stinger by scraping (not pulling) it off the skin to limit the amount of venom released

-- Washing the area with soap and warm water
+- Washing the area with soap and water, warm not hot

 - Applying a cold compress or an ice pack on the affected area to reduce swelling

 - Giving them over-the-counter antihistamines and painkillers to help ease discomfort, swelling and itching